fbxyz/respysive-slide/README.md

 # respysive-slide
 ___
 A Python package that allows you to create interactive presentations using Python, Bootstrap and Reveal.js.
 Charts from Altair and Plotly can also be added.

-You will find an [example here](https://raw.githack.com/fbxyz/respysive-slide/master/readme_example.html)

 ![respysiv.png](assets%2Fimg%2Frespysiv.png)

+You will find a <a href="https://raw.githack.com/fbxyz/respysive-slide/master/readme_example.html" target="_blank">live example here</a>

 ___
 ## Installation
 With PyPI